By Joanne Jeffries. Last Updated 20th September 2021. Welcome to this guide on La Palma airport accident claims.

 - Falling objects

 The Health and Safety Executive (HSE) statistics show that slips, trips and falls are one of the most common accidents people experience in the UK.
 The statistics also identify the three common causes to accidents of this nature, which includes walkways, housekeeping, design and maintenance.
 To reduce the risk of this type of incident occurring HSE recommends that businesses like airports should make sure they are upholding the basic, yet fundamental aspects of health and safety.
 This could include risk assessments, routine inspections, and having employees perform regular housekeeping.
 These measures have been designed to ensure that the well-being of both holidaymakers and employees in La Palma airport are protected and help reduce the risk of slip and trip hazards being present ahead of time.
-However, should La Palma airport fail to uphold health and safety measures and to identify slip and fall hazards, it could result in you suffering a serious injury through no fault of your own.
+However, should La Palma airport fail to uphold health and safety measures and to identify slip and fall hazards, it could result in you suffering a serious or even fatal injury through no fault of your own.

 La Palma airport has many shops and other facilities which includes restaurants, bars and retail shops that holidaymakers can use.
 Whilst visiting these different locations in the airport, you could be involved in an accident due to the negligence of a third party which results in an injury.
 You may fall ill after eating something in an airport restaurant which could include suffering from food poisoning or you may have an allergic reaction.